By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Entrance fee: Ben Duoc, ₫90,000; Ben Dinh, ₫110,000.

-If you’re worried about getting lost or you just want to be comfortable, you can book a day tour from Klook instead.
+If you’re worried about getting lost or you just want to be comfortable, you can book a day tour instead.
 The tour usually takes just half a day (around 6 hours), so you may choose to do it in the morning or in the afternoon.
 Some operators combine it with other attractions around the area or add a visit to a local family or a meal stop.
 You’ll also see bomb craters, reminders of the country’s violent past.

 CHECK RATES or RESERVE HERE